Before you start, we recommend you backup your system, so you can go back if anything goes wrong.

 Upgrading to a newer appliance version

 The recommended way to upgrade to a newer appliance version is to use TKLBAM to migrate your data and configurations from the old appliance to a fresh installation of a new version of the same appliance.
 See the TKLBAM documentation for details.
+See also suggested workflow and some v14.x specific tweaks.

 Why you can't upgrade in-place to a newer version of an appliance